ThisIsErik/CSE305Project/README.md

 Available Modes:

-corectness – Runs basic correctness checks for all algorithms.
+correctness – Runs basic correctness checks for all algorithms.

 thread – Benchmarks performance as a function of thread count.